 Day trip to Milford Sound

 Often considered one of the most beautiful places in New Zealand, Milford Sound is a must-see for many visitors to NZ.
 Rather than the incredibly long day of driving there and back, we opted for a highly rated fly-cruise-fly from Queenstown.
+There are many options to get there.
 For us, it was the perfect way to visit Milford Sound.
 Best of all, you can reserve your fly-cruise-fly adventure here, often with a discount.

 Don’t forget to come back in winter